vs0100/asic-design-class/README.md

 	<summary>Lab- GLS Synth Sim Mismatch</summary>

 **Example-1**
+There is no mismatch in this example as the netlist simulation and rtl simulation waveform are similar only.

 ```
 module ternary_operator_mux (input i0 , input i1 , input sel , output y);